Morrgoth/LMU-SEP-Final/README.md

 In case of running the Jar Files in terminal does not work, you can run it through IntelliJ.
 Should there also be a problem try adding following line into VM option.
 You can access this by navigating through Run -> edit configurations and then adding --module-path ${PATH_TO_FX} --add-modules javafx.controls,javafx.fxml to VM Option.

+About

+RoboRally is a board game where each player plays the role of a robot.
+The goal of the game is to move the robot from its starting position to the goal position as fast as possible.
+The first player to reach the goal position wins the game.
+This project creates a game loosely based on this board game supporting robots, boards, walls, batteries, repair kits, surprise boxes, laser shooting, a.o.
+Furthermore, robots can execute small programs (written in a customly defined language).

+Design

 ## Links